phrase/slimkeyfy/README.md

 ```
 - If you do not provide a YAML file - one will be created at configs/locales/view_folder_name.locale.yml
 - If you provide one make sure that the top level locale matches your provided locale
+- The YAML file will be loaded as a hash and deep_merged with the new found translations

 **Stream** - walks through the given file/files and if a regex hits you will be prompted to apply (y)es, discard (n)o, tag (x) (like a git conflict with information) or (a)bort (only aborts the current file).